-The Associate of Arts in Teaching degree is designed for students who plan to transfer to a four-year college or university to pursue a Bachelor of Arts degree.
-Students working toward the Associate of Arts in Teaching degree will complete essential core requirements based on their major emphasis.
+The Associate of Arts in Teaching degree is designed for students who intend to transfer to a four-year college or university to pursue a Bachelor of Science degree and teacher certification.
+Students working toward the Associate of Arts in Teaching degree will complete essential core requirements and participate in classroom field experiences to gain both theoretical and practical knowledge.

-Associate of Arts in Teaching Leading to Initial Texas Teacher Certification EC-6, 4-8, EC-12 Special Education
+Associate of Arts in Teaching Leading to Initial Texas Teacher Certification Multiple Levels (includes EC-6, 4-8, EC-12, and Special Education)